 100% Money-Back Guaranteed!
 Get Started Today >>>

 With 123DivorceMe you complete ALL the required Minnesota specific forms and Marital Settlement Agreement online yourself without the cost of a lawyer.
-In less than 1 hour you can have your completed divorce forms ready for signing, addressing property/debt division, custody, support, name changes, and more.
-Instantly print your completed paperwork from your own computer, sign, and file for divorce today.
+In less than 1 hour you can have your completed Minnesota divorce forms ready for signing, addressing property/debt division, custody, support, name changes, and more.
+Instantly print your completed divorce paperwork online from your own computer, sign, and file for divorce today.

 Residency Requirements: 180 days

 Where to File: County in which the Petitioner or Respondent resides

 No-Fault Grounds: Irrevocable Breakdown of the Marriage, Living Separate or Apart

 Filing Spouse: Petitioner

 Court Title: State of Minnesota, District Court, County of ( ), ( ) Judicial District

 You or your spouse must meet the Minnesota residency requirements for the District Court to have jurisdiction of your case.
 The requirements before filing your Petition for Dissolution of Marriage (the document that initiates your divorce) are as follows: